Canadian banks love to gouge us with fees - even raising them while raking in record profits for themselves...

-It's pretty much universal - everyone hates fees!
+It's no wonder pretty much everyone hates fees!

-I go out of my way to avoid fees whenever possible.
-For instance, I haven't paid any bank fees for nearly my entire life.
-I hopped right from a free student account into a no-fee President's Choice Financial account and haven't looked back.
+I'm right there with you, I normally go out of my way to avoid fees too.
+I've been taking advantage of no-fee virtual banking basically since it began in Canada.
+I hopped right from a free student account into a no-fee President's Choice Financial account and have stuck with it ever since.

 But, there are actually some times when it makes sense to pay a fee.

-That said, there are still many people who still want to completely avoid fees.
+Even still, there are many people who want to completely avoid fees out of principal.
 Fees suck and you may even be worried that paying the fee will pressure you to overspend.
-If so, then the following list of top no fee cash back cards is just the thing for you.
+If that's you, then this no fee cash back card analysis is just what you need.

 |Apply||Tangerine Money-Back Credit Card|